Frequently Asked Questions About Crete: Learn All You Need to Know About the Island!

 questions about crete

-The trip alone is from 3 to 4 hours each way so, do the math… again!
+The trip alone is from 3 to 4 hours each way, so do the math… again!

 This guide will get you started on the ways to get to Elafonisi.